CRI Irvington Postdoctoral Fellowship to Promote Racial Diversity

 - *Letter from the sponsor introducing the applicant and describing the sponsor’s qualifications to direct the proposed research.
 The letter must contain assurance that the applicant’s project will be conducted under the direct supervision of the sponsor.
 Finally, sponsors are asked to indicate whether the application was written by the applicant and also whether any preliminary data included in the proposal was generated by the applicant or by the lab prior to the applicant’s arrival.

 - *Sponsor’s curriculum vitae/biosketch and a list of sponsor’s current research support.
-NIH biosketch is prefered.
+NIH biosketch is preferred.
 If including a formal C.V. then limit bibliography to past 5 years.

 - *Two letters of recommendation are required.
 One letter must be from the applicant’s thesis advisor.
 Applicants who received an M.D. or otherwise who do not have a thesis advisor should have some other qualified individual submit this letter.
 The second letter should be from an individual well acquainted with the applicant’s work.
 The sponsor may not submit one of these letters.
 If the sponsor was also the applicant's thesis advisor, you must contact CRI for further instruction.